Volunteer Agenda 2022

 Now, onto the fun information;

-The hold personnel are VERY important.
+The hold volunteers are VERY important.
 Holding horses, being a trot out runner, helping to sponge and cool off, bringing a snack or lunch, may seem trivial but it is not.
 It is so vital to the horse’s overall well being that the rider stay strong.
 The rider’s may be preoccupied and not overly appreciative at the time, but trust me when I say that every hand helping is like a god to the rider.

 Those of you out on trail, it’s a long day.
 We will rotate you as much as possible, assuming I get enough volunteers to do so.
 Make sure your cell phones are charged before going out as you will be texted with pulled rider numbers so you will know that they are not coming through again.
 I will put you out with a friend so you aren’t lonely, but bring a chair, book, drinks, snacks and a sense of humor (especially if it’s raining).
 I will have someone run a lunch out to you or if you have your car and need a break, one of you can certainly come in for some food and conversation.